revell-logo

 Benchrest Competition: Maximum magnification (25-50x) reveals minute aiming points and wind indicators.
 Large objective lenses (56mm+) and ultra-fine reticles define this category.
 Weight becomes irrelevant when shooting from stable positions.

 Practical/Tactical Matches: Versatility rules in dynamic competitions.
 First focal plane scopes in the 3-18x or 5-25x range with exposed turrets allow quick adjustments.
-Reticles with measurement marks help gauge distance and wind holds.
+Reticles with measurement marks help gauge distance and calculate wind holds.

 F-Class/Long Range: Precision at 600-1000 yards requires repeatable adjustments and superior glass.
 Scopes in the 8-32x range with precise tracking and high-quality turrets dominate this discipline.